JoseMora097/bitacora-web/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
+Before generating a new component please check thoroughly if another component with the same purpose doesn't already exist.
+Avoid renaming or deleting components.

 ## Build